If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 EN_MAGNUM_KILLER_HOUDAI (sprite 93)

-The Banzai Bill Blaster has an unused setting (with the same nybble as the "enable homing" setting used in Bill Blasters - nybble 10) that makes it spawn the unused Homing Banzai Bills.
+The Banzai Bill Blaster has an unused setting (with the same nybble as the "enable homing" setting used in Bill Blasters - nybble 10) that makes it spawn Homing Banzai Bills.
 However, this doesn't function properly—they just float north-west after being spawned.

 Clouds